dhirenshumsher/greenbird-configuration/README.md

 With all this automatic loading of data it is important to be able to verify what has been loaded and from where. greenbird-configuration makes this information available in two ways.

 ##### Log report
-On startup we log a configuration report on the INFO level via [SLF4J] on the `com.greenbird.configuration.ConfigurationReporter` log category.
+On startup we log a configuration report on the INFO level via [SLF4J] on the `com.greenbird.configuration.report.ConfigurationReporter` log category.

 If you activate INFO logging for this category you will be able to see output like this example from one of our unit tests: